walrus22/webtoonguru-crawler/README.md

-# Webtoon cata crawler for webtoonguru
+# Webtoon data crawler for webtoonguru